 Ideally, you want to be in a “Bortle 4” area or lower.
 If you can see the Milky Way with your naked eye, you are in a good spot.
 Use our Light Pollution Map to find a dark park or coastal area facing North.

 Yes!
 The Sun follows an 11-year cycle of activity.
-We are currently approaching Solar Cycle 25’s peak (2024-2026).
+We are currently experiencing Solar Cycle 25’s peak in 2026.
 This means more sunspots, more Coronal Mass Ejections (CMEs), and the best aurora displays we’ve seen in over a decade.

 Unfortunately, no. The Aurora happens 60 to 200 miles up in the atmosphere.
 Clouds are only a few miles up.
 Even a thin layer of cloud can obscure the lights.
 Always check a local cloud-cover map before heading out.